Best Map Testing For Homeschoolers with Homeschool Boss

 As we are wanting to finish grade 6 early and jump straight into 7th grade, I wanted to do some standardized testing.
 See why we love map testing for homeschoolers with Homeschool Boss.

-I know I have an incredibly bright child, that is one of the reasons I decided to homeschool in the first place.
-But actually, I have no idea where he really sits with his peers.
+I know I have a bright child, and that is one of the reasons I decided to homeschool in the first place.
+But actually, I have no idea where he sits with his peers.

 The reason we decided to do a homeschooling test was that I know when he gets to college he will have to start testing.
 But I wanted to get him prepared now!